St. George's School (Vancouver): History

 St. George's was founded in 1931 by Captain F.J.
 Danby-Hunter.

 The original school operated out of a large country manor house.
-It has since expanded, and the school now maintains two campuses; the Senior School, on land leased from UBC in 1925, and the Junior School, converted from the former Convent of the Sacred Heart, a historic property purchased in 1979, which had formerly served as a Catholic all-girls school.
+It has since expanded, and the school now maintains two campuses: the senior school, on land leased from UBC in 1925, and the junior school, converted from the former Convent of the Sacred Heart, a historic property purchased in 1979, which had formerly served as a Catholic all-girls school.

 Students

-The student body at St. George's comprises 1,151 students from 22 countries, with approximately 750 at the Senior School and the remainder in the Junior School.
+The student body at St. George's comprises 1,151 students from 22 countries, with approximately 750 at the senior school and the remainder in the junior school.
 As of June 2016, 109 students were boarding students.
 Like other independent schools, it maintains a system of prefects and mandates the wearing of uniforms.
-The school captain and other prefects are elected by the faculty and their fellow students to provide the school with student leaders.
+In the junior school, the Head Boy and Assistant Head Boy, are Grade 7 students elected by faculty.
+In the senior school, the school captain, assistant captain, and other prefects are also elected by faculty and their fellow students to provide the school with student leaders.

 Athletics

-Sports is a major part of the student experience at St. George's School.
-Approximately 80% of students play in a competitive team.
-To encourage students to live a healthy life and build character, the school mandates that its boys select a recreational or competitive sport starting from Grade 8.
+Approximately 80% of students at St. George's School play in a competitive team.
+The school mandates that its boys select a recreational or competitive sport starting from Grade 8.
 Boys in Grades 11–12 may opt out for one term based on past games attendance.

 St. George's has a wide variety of sports teams, including: